Work at Breakfast Media!

 - Two 500-to-800-word writing samples on any topic

 - Fall 2020: July 31, 2020

-Former Broadband Breakfast reporters and editors have gone on to work for Amazon, Booz Allen, Daily Signal, The Federalist, FiberTower, Future of Music Coalition, Google, IBM, The Independent, Reason, Telegeography, U.S. Trade Representative, Vanity Fair, the U.S. Commerce Department, and the White House Office of Science and Technology.
+Former Broadband Breakfast reporters and editors have gone on to work at Amazon, Booz Allen, Daily Signal, The Federalist, FiberTower, Future of Music Coalition, Google, IBM, The Independent, Newsweek, Reason, Telegeography, U.S. Trade Representative, Vanity Fair, the U.S. Commerce Department, and the White House Office of Science and Technology.